Lake Helen, Bighorn Mountains, Wyoming

 The Needles Eye!

 The entire loop is around 9ish miles in total length so it’s a little long.
-However, there isn’t a lot of elevation gain as you’re already at one of the highest points in the Hills and the routes themselves aren’t difficult.
+However, there isn’t a lot of elevation gain as you’re already at one of the highest points in the Hills and the routes themselves aren’t too difficult.
 I would rate this as a moderate hike.

 So, if you’re looking for a fun and scenic way to see well-known parts of Custer State Park, check out this loop trail made from the Little Devils Tower and Cathedral Spires trails, and the Needles Highway!